1924 Los Angeles pneumonic plague outbreak: November 1924

 On November 13, the quarantine was lifted after 6 days of no new cases.

 On November 14, a man named Martin Hernandez, who did not live anywhere near the Macy Street District, died of the plague; his case was not reported to any authorities.

 On November 15, the plague was officially declared over by local health officials in spite of lingering active cases of the plague, allowing the introduction of a citywide rat extermination program.

 Epidemiology and pathology

 Transmission

 The pneumonic plague is the only form of the plague capable of person-to-person transmission, which occurs during droplet-respiration, or breathing, as opposed to other forms of the plague.
 The 1924 Los Angeles pneumonic plague outbreak was the last instance of aerosol transmission of the plague in the United States.
 A person is infected when they breathe in particles of Yersinia pestis, a bacterium transmitted by rat fleas, in the air.
 Alternatively, if the bubonic plague (another form of the plague) goes untreated, the bacteria can spread to the lungs through the bloodstream and cause a secondary case of the pneumonic plague.
-Between 1900 and 2009, there were 1,001 reported cases of pneumonic plague, of which 81% occurred before 1943, when effective antibiotics, such as doxycycline, ciprofloxacin, and levofloxacin became widely available.
-In that time period, 92% of cases were fatal.
+Pneumonic plague is the most virulent form of plague while the bubonic plague is the most common form.
+The incubation period can be as short as 24 hours.

+Plague can also be transmitted from human corpses or animal carcasses.
+Pneumonic plague specifically can be transmitted by thorough handling of a corpse or carcass through the inhalation of respiratory drops.
+Bubonic plague can be transmitted by blood-to-blood contact with bodily fluids.